 Always remove the tether cord cap from engine cut-off switch when vehicle is not in operation in order to prevent accidental engine starting or to avoid unauthorized use by children or others or theft.

 RIDING CONDITIONS AND YOUR SNOWMOBILE

 Altitude

-At factory, your snowmobile was calibrated to be used within an altitude range (height above the sea level).
-For your model's factory calibration, refer to the following table.
+At factory, your snowmobile was calibrated to be used within an altitude range (relative to sea level).